softmata/horus/tests/monitor/README.md

 ### What to Test

 **1. Node Monitoring:**
-- All nodes should appear in the dashboard
+- All nodes should appear in the monitor
 - Node states: Running, tick counts
 - Priority ordering visible
 - Real-time tick rate